cysouw/diathesis/text/c06_prepositions.md

 ### [ NDP | N–P ] Dative drop+governed preposition

-With a dative argument, some verbs allow for the dative to be dropped, but the preposition to be retained [@next a-c].
+With a dative argument, some verbs allow for the dative to be dropped, but the preposition to be retained [@next a–c].
 This is the opposite structure as attested with accusative drop, as discussed above.

 ::: ex
 a.
 Ich rate dir zum Verkauf.